jsalinas616/vigilant-goggles/README.md

   <img src="IMG_0029.jpg"/>
   <li>continue doing this every few centimeters, around midway you should start to transition towards a perpendicular cut, continue this cut until you reach the end of the sheet</li>
   <img src="IMG_0030.jpg"/>
-  <li>on the left hand side place the pickled daikon parallel to your cuts, making sure it's even with the side closest to you </li>
+  <li>on the left hand side, place the pickled daikon parallel to your cuts, making sure it's even with the side closest to you </li>
   <img src="IMG_0032.jpg"/>
   <li>tightly roll the sheet to the right making sure the unfolded edge stays even, at some point it may be easier to pick up the sheet and roll it in your hands</li>
   <img src="IMG_0033.jpg"/>